DOL-003/dol-003-web/lib/compendium/sticks/stickboxes.md

 ## Modifications

-[Cleaning and lubing stickboxes](/compendium/sticks/mods/lubing) is a common practice to make the stickbox action smoother.
+[Cleaning and lubing stickboxes](/compendium/sticks/mods/lubing) is a common practice to make the stickbox movement smoother.

 [Replacing the stickbox spring](/compendium/sticks/mods/springs) is often done to change the feel of the resistance provided by the stickbox.